Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 `index=main process_name=powershell.exe command_line="*-enc*"`

-This query returns events that match the defined suspicious pattern.
+### Trigger Condition

+This alert triggers when the defined behavior occurs multiple times or exceeds a normal baseline, indicating potential malicious activity rather than isolated or expected use.

 #### Rationale